dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

 &#10148; **Among firms that did not apply for financing (in the previous year), White-owned firms were more likely to have had sufficient funding, while firms owned by people of color were more likely to have been debt averse or discouraged by their chances of approval:**

-&rarr; *Top reasons for not applying for financing by race/ethnicity:*
+&rarr; *Primary reasons for not applying for financing by race/ethnicity:*
 &ensp;&ensp; (i.e., % of firms in each racial/ethnic group whose primary reason for not applying is...)
   - White-owned firms, 38%--"had sufficient funding"
   - Asian-owned firms, 34%--"debt averse"